 Construction material prices continue to rise

 According to construction material price statistics from late 2024, many materials have already undergone price adjustments.
-Cement prices have increased by 50,000 VND per ton and remained stable in the first month of 2025, currently ranging between 69,000 and 220,000 VND per ton.
-Construction steel prices, after several fluctuations, are now at approximately 13,800 VND per kg.
+Cement prices have increased by 50,000 VND per ton and remained stable in the first month of 2025.
+However, by Q3/2025, rising input costs (including export tax on clinker, fuel, and logistics) may lead cement manufacturers to raise prices further.
+Current cement prices range between 950,000 and 1,400,000 VND per ton, and are forecast to increase by 3–5% in August 2025, potentially reaching around 1,000,000 to 1,450,000 VND per ton.

 Impact on industrial construction costs